-We've debunked the most common myths about daylight saving time!
+Check out the most common myths about daylight saving time.

 We can thank two Canadian journalists for setting off the quiz trend that’s still going strong today (think of how many online trivia quizzes you’ve taken!).
 In 1979, Montreal Gazette picture editor Chris Haney and sports journalist Scott Abbott came up with their own game while playing Scrabble.
 They scraped together a few investors, and after a slow start, Trivial Pursuit became “the biggest phenomenon in game history,” Time magazine reportedly said.
 Over 100 million copies of the game have been sold, and 50 special editions have been created.
 Sadly, Haney died in 2010 at the age of 59.

 Find out more little-known facts about Trivial Pursuit.

 The first rotary snowplow, which used a spinning mechanism to lift snow and shoot it away, was invented by J.W.
 Elliott, a Toronto dentist, in 1869.
 Soon after, Canadian Orange Jull improved the design with a new patent, with that machine first utilized in 1887, pushed by locomotives to clear snow along railways.
 In 1925, the blower was adapted for trucks by Canadian Arthur Sicard, a milkman tired of climbing over snow to make his deliveries.
 He called his invention the “Sicard Snow Remover Snowblower.”

 Learn about the coldest day in Canadian history.

 Along with clearing snow, Canadians have sought ways to travel over it.
 Mechanic, inventor, and entrepreneur Joseph-Armand Bombardier sought for years to make the remote areas of Canada, including his isolated hometown of Valcourt, Quebec, more accessible in winter.
 He actually started working on his project as a teen, but he hadn’t yet perfected his machine so it would really work.